margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for memories of rappelling with other Christians
 * Grateful for Christian music
 * Grateful for homes aligned in rows next to each other
+* Grateful for the sense of renewal at UVA
+* Grateful for the man at the Customer Service finding an alternative idea, an alternative way to charge the cards, and share his favorite book
+* Grateful for car rides with an African American man proclaiming that "I LOVE the Black man" after four other outings with African American men.
+* Grateful for conversations with him about a key African American leader.

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.